grantmooney/node-vserver/README.md

 # node-vserver
-A simple node/express multi-domain server.
+Run multiple nodejs-express applications, on multiple domains, on one server.

-This nodejs-express server structure allows for multiple applications to be run on a domain.
+This nodejs-express server structure uses vhost to allow multiple applications to run on their respective domains.

+-For those who love node, but can only afford one server.